AbodunrinAA/Flask-SQLAlchemy/README.md

 # This project used Flask_Alchemy

-### This package contains Flask Api with Postgres storage and Mongodb
+### This project was built with Flask, Postgres and Mongodb
 ### Kindly note that we have decided to use pure python and it standard library for the development of this project